top of page

 The Emus Foundation is a charity with a mission that goes beyond the game.

-The Foundation aims to raise funds to provide support to injured players across Country NSW, to assist with the process of recovering.
+The Foundation aims to raise funds to provide support to injured players and rugby clubs in need across regional and rural areas of NSW.

 Injuries in rugby